PER THE NORTH ANDOVER BOARD OF SELECTMAN

 However, with very generous state and federal financial incentives, homeowners can expect to see installation costs paid for in 5-6 years, and negligible electric bills starting as soon as the system is operating.
 No money down leasing arrangements are available as well.
 Installers provide a warranty guaranteeing 20+ years of production.

-The Cyr Recycle Center on Sharpners Road is CLOSED for the season.
+The Cyr Recycle Center on Sharpner's Pond Road is

-This center is for yard waste only - see our web page for details
+This center is for yard waste only - see the link above for details

 *the site is closed on HOLIDAYS